AFLplusplus/AFLplusplus/README.md

 The following describes how to fuzz with a target if source code is available.
 If you have a binary-only target please skip to [#Instrumenting binary-only apps](#Instrumenting binary-only apps)

-Fuzzing source code is a two step process.
+Fuzzing source code is a three step process.

 1. compile the target with a special compiler that prepares the target to be fuzzed efficiently.
 This step is called "instrumenting a target".
 2. Prepare the fuzzing by selecting and optimizing the input corpus for the target.
-3. perform the fuzzing of the target by randomly mutating input and assessing if a generated input was processed in a new path in the target binary
+3. perform the fuzzing of the target by randomly mutating input and assessing if a generated input was processed in a new path in the target binary.

 ### 1. Instrumenting that target